-When your dog slips the leash or breaks a fence, you immediately project human emotion onto them.
+When your dog slips the leash or breaks through a fence, you project human emotion onto them.
+You imagine them trying to find their way back.
+You imagine them frantically searching for you.

 Hour 1: The Adrenaline Surge (Flight Mode)